 What is FIP

 FIP is a fatal disease that affects cats.
 It is caused by a mutation of feline enteric coronavirus (FECV) or simply Feline coronavirus (FCoV).
 Coronavirus is highly contagious and common but in fact not harmful itself.
 Most infected cats do not develop FIP.
-But, in some rare cases, it mutates into feline infectious peritonitis virus (FIPV) – and… it is hard to tell because I know how it hurts, but, there is no known cure for FIP, and very, very few survivors of the disease.
+But, in some rare cases, it mutates into feline infectious peritonitis virus (FIPV) – and… it is hard to say that because I know how it hurts, but, there is no known cure for FIP, and very, very few survivors of the disease.

 When the Feline coronavirus mutate into FIPV, the cat’s immune system produces antibodies that are supposed to protect the cat.
 With the “assistance” of these antibodies, white blood cells gets infected with the virus, and these cells then transport the virus throughout the cat’s body – then an intense inflammatory reaction occurs around vessels in the tissues where these infected cells locate, often in the abdomen, kidney, or brain.

 Despite the name of the disease contains “Infectious”, actually it is not highly contagious at all.
 Coronavirus is highly infectious.

 Signs and Symptoms

 The earliest signs are the lack of appetite, fewer, weakness, weight loss, jaundice, and diarrhea.
 Another early sign that I noticed: my lovely boy, Sarman, started lying down on warm places like working PC cases or laptops on his belly.
-Before he got ill, he usually slept in funny and very cute positions – but suddenly he started looking for these warm places to rest, and lying down on them on his belly.
+Before he got ill, he usually slept in funny and very cute positions – but suddenly he started to look for this kind of warm places to rest, and lying down on them on his belly.
 A very, very bad symptom which is an indicator that something was really wrong.
 He also started eating less and less every day.
 He stopped playing, even started not paying attention whatever goes around him at all.
 A few days later, he stopped cleaning (licking) himself.